cython/cython/docs/src/reference/compilation.rst

     additionally pass the C macro definition ``CYTHON_TRACE=1`` to the C compiler (e.g. using the distutils option ``define_macros``).

+    Note that this feature is currently EXPERIMENTAL.
+It will slow down your code, may not work at all for what you want to do with it, and may even crash arbitrarily.

 ``infer_types`` (True / False)
     Infer types of untyped variables in function bodies.
 Default is None, indicating that on safe (semantically-unchanging) inferences